hackreactor/jsconf2014/README.md

 ## Provided groundwork - Functional instantiation

-The funtional instantiation style is completed already in `src/functional/stack.js` to get you started.
+The functional instantiation style is completed already in `src/functional/stack.js` to get you started.
 It's worth reading this implementation fully so you understand how you could write a class just using functions, rather than involving any of the other, more complicated language features.

 ### Goal